tldr-pages/tldr/pages/common/tlmgr-pinning.md

 `pinning show`

-- Pin the packages matching the packages(s) to the repository repository:
+- Pin the matching the packages to the given repository:

 `pinning add {{repository}} {{package(s)}}`